-The Company currently maintains a total of approximately 23 published U.S. patents and applications and approximately 291 foreign counterpart patents and applications targeted at countries with significant or potential markets for the patented products.
+The Company currently maintains a total of approximately 26 published U.S. patents and applications and approximately 309 foreign counterpart patents and applications targeted at countries with significant or potential markets for the patented products.
 Since fiscal 2003, the Company's technical programs have yielded nine new proprietary alloys.

-The alloys being commercialized saw significant further advancement in the process during fiscal 2017, 2018 and 2019.
-The Company believes that its alloys (particularly HAYNES® 282® alloy) are being commercialized rapidly when compared to historical trends for other proprietary alloys introduced by the Company.
+The alloys being commercialized saw significant further advancement in the process during fiscal 2018, 2019 and 2020.
 The Company will continue to actively promote its new alloys through customer engineering visits, technical presentations and papers.

-In the aerospace, industrial gas turbine and high temperature markets, one of the alloys that has already seen significant commercial success is HAYNES® 282® alloy.
+In the aerospace, industrial gas turbine and high temperature markets, one of the alloys that has already seen significant commercial success is HAYNES[®] 282[®] alloy.
 This alloy has an excellent combination of high temperature strength, formability and fabricability.
 There have been a significant number of customer tests and evaluations of this product for the hot sections of gas turbines in the aerospace and industrial gas turbine markets, and for other high temperature applications.
 The alloy has already been specified into major aerospace and industrial gas turbine applications, as well as for certain high temperature components in the automotive and industrial applications.
-Another new alloy for use in the aerospace and industrial gas turbine markets is HAYNES® 244® alloy.
+Another new alloy for use in the aerospace and industrial gas turbine markets is HAYNES[®] 244[®] alloy.
 It combines high strength to 1400 degrees Fahrenheit with a low coefficient of thermal expansion.
-Commercialization is ongoing for this alloy, and it has recently been specified into a major aerospace component.
+Commercialization is ongoing for this alloy, and it has been specified into certain aerospace engine programs and is being evaluated on others.